National Intelligence Centre (Spain): Precedents and history

-Controversies

 In 2013, thanks to the Global Surveillance Leaks by Edward Snowden, it was learned that the CNI has been collaborating with the NSA in the massive espionage of millions of Spaniards, directly intercepting or helping to intercept millions of metadata of call logs, text messages and emails.

 In 2022 it was revealed that the CNI had spied on at least 18 phones of Catalan separatist politicians.
 In May 2022, the head of the CNI, Paz Esteban López, was then fired.
 Esteban later admitted in a committee of the Spanish parliament that her agency, after obtaining court approval, had the devices of Catalan separatists infected with the help of the Israeli spy software Pegasus.

 In 2023, two United States consular officials were expelled from Spain after it was revealed that they had successfully bribed CNI intelligence agents for state secrets.

 In 2024 the CNI was revealed to be responsible for carrying out a major illegal espionage operation against the Catalan movement through the use of Pegasus spyware.